cosbi-research/beesl/FileFormats.md

 This section gives complete yet concise details on how to create and use configuration files and data files in BeeSL.

-For more information you may want to get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.
+For any information or request you may want to get in touch with the Cosbi Bioformatics lab led by lombardo@cosbi.eu.
 We'll be happy to help!

 ## BeeSL data format